-Regional Transport Partnerships (RTPs) are statutory Community Planning Agencies and Tactran is committed to playing a full and constructive partner role in actively supporting Community Planning and the achievement of national and local outcomes, as demonstrated by alignment of the RTS and its delivery priorities with the Single Outcome Agreements (SOAs) covering constituent Council areas.
-Tactran is a formal signatory to the 4 existing multi-agency SOAs and is committed to supporting the development and implementation of new Locality Outcome Improvement Plans (LOIPs) which will replace these during 2017.
+Regional Transport Partnerships (RTPs) are statutory Community Planning Agencies and Tactran is committed to playing a full and constructive partner role in actively supporting Community Planning and the achievement of national and local outcomes, as demonstrated by progressive alignment of the RTS, the RTS Delivery Plan and our related policies and delivery priorities with the Community Plans covering our constituent Council areas.
+Tactran was a formal signatory to the 4 multi-agency Single Outcome Agreements (SOAs) which pre-dated the Community Empowerment (Scotland) Act 2015 and is similarly committed to supporting the development and implementation of the new Local Outcomes Improvement Plans (LOIPs) and related Locality Action Plans/Programmes which will replace the former SOAs during 2018 under the 2015 Act.

-The review and updating of both the RTS and RTS Delivery Plan very specifically included alignment with supporting Community Planning objectives and priorities identified within SOAs.
-Ongoing development and implementation of the RTS and Delivery Plan during 2017/18 will include ensuring continuing support for, and alignment with, the new LOIPs which are to be developed under the Community Empowerment (Scotland) Act 2015 during 2017.
+The earlier review and updating of both the RTS and RTS Delivery Plan very specifically included alignment with supporting Community Planning objectives and priorities and ongoing development and implementation of the RTS and Delivery Plan moving forward will include ensuring continuing support for, and alignment with, the new LOIPs.